GLMRI University Research Affiliates

 - Madison, WI 53706

-The University of Wisconsin-Madison (UW-Madison) is home to the National Center for Freight and Infrastructure Research and Education (CFIRE).
-CFIRE is a USDOT National University Transportation Center with a research, training, education and outreach focus on Sustainable Freight Transportation Infrastructure and Systems.
-CFIRE has an annual budget of approximately $6million.
-CFIRE coordinates the Mississippi Valley Freight Coalition, a ten-state regional organization to cooperate in the planning, operation, preservation, and improvement of freight transportation infrastructure and networks in the AASHTO Mississippi Valley Conference region.
+The University of Wisconsin-Madison is home to the National Center for Freight and Infrastructure Research and Education (CFIRE).
+CFIRE is a U.S. Department of Transportation National University Transportation Center with a multimodal research, training, education and outreach focus on Making Multimodal Freight Systems Work for Economic Recovery and Quality of Life.
+CFIRE has an annual budget of approximately $7 million.
+It facilitates the Mid-America Freight Coalition, a 10-state regional organization to cooperate in the planning, operation, preservation and improvement of multimodal freight transportation infrastructure systems, operations, and networks.